 - Nationally recognized, research-based curriculum

 MMH Clearinghouse (MMHC) is the distribution center for the Michigan Model for Health™.
-MMHC works with the Michigan Department of Community Health (MDDHS) to offer the curriculum and support materials to concerned educators, parents, school districts and state agencies committed to providing the best possible health education curriculum for grades K-12.
+MMHC works with the Michigan Department of Community Health (MDDHS) to offer the curriculum and support materials to concerned educators, parents, school districts and state agencies committed to providing the best possible health education curriculum for grades Pre-K through 12.
 Please visit www.mmhclearinghouse.org for more information.